NHS Quit Smoking

 Your Stop Smoking Practitioner will recommend the most suitable option based on your medical history, previous quit attempts, nicotine dependence level, and personal preferences.
 Combination therapy (for example, patches plus a fast-acting product like lozenges or gum) may be recommended for heavier smokers.

-Prescription Medications
+Prescription medications

-Cytisinicline 1.5mg tablets — a full course of 100 tablets to support your quit attempt (Cytisine)
+Cytisinicline 1.5mg tablets.
+A full course of 100 tablets to support your quit attempt (Cytisine).

 Nicotine Replacement Therapy (NRT) - Patches